 - Subtype 1: information for every task and queue

 - Subtype 2: extension of subtype 1 if a task uses more queues than can fit in subtype 1

 SMF 115 records are queue manager level statistics, and everyone should turn them on.
 The overhead in producing these records is small, and there aren't too many SMF records written.

 There are a lot of ways to format these records, including the MQ SupportPac MP1B available for free.
 However, I tend to use Merrill MXG when I can.

 So, let's look at some interesting information from 115 records.
 The graph below shows the percentage of buffers available for buffer pools 0 and 1.
 MQ starts to write older messages to DASD when this number drops below 15%.
-Both buffer pools, including the system-oriented buffer pool 0, and getting close to this value: not ideal.
+Both buffer pools, including the system-oriented buffer pool 0, are getting close to this value: not ideal.

 So, 115 records from the Buffer Manager are great for monitoring buffer pool performance.
 The graph below shows statistics from the Log Manager: